Not sure what to do in Brasov, Romania? Don’t worry, we are here to help.

 The Black Tower is open intermittently, make sure you check with the authorities before visiting!
 It is a short walk from the Council Square!

-7. Visit The White Tower In Brasov, A Spectacular Medieval Fortification
+7. Visit The White Tower

 Along with the Back Tower, the White Tower (Turnul Alb) was also one of the first fortification systems set up in Brasov.

 The 20-meter tall semi-circular tower was built in 1494 on top of a rock and gets its name from the white-colored facade.
-The impressive structure has a 4-meter thick wall near the base, as well as five machicolations (opening where objects such as stone or burning liquid can be dropped onto attackers).
+The impressive structure has a 4-meter thick wall near the base, as well as five machicolations (openings where objects such as stone or burning liquid can be dropped onto attackers).

 In medieval times, the tin and coppersmiths guilds were responsible for the maintenance of the White Tower.

 Unfortunately, the tower was badly damaged by a fire in 1689, but it was repaired in 1723.
 Newly renovated in 2006, the White Tower now features temporary exhibitions provided by the Brasov County Museum of History.

 Visitors can reach the White Tower from a 250-meter staircase from Bastionul Graft.
 Alternatively, visitors can also take a path through the woods from the Black Tower.

 Similar to the Black Tower, the White Tower is open irregularly.
 Make sure you call ahead to find out if they are open!